-11.8.5 Site Plan Control
+11.9.5 Site Plan Control

-The entire area within the Ballantrae-Musselman Lake and Environs Secondary Plan shall be designated as a proposed Site Plan Control Area, to be used by the Town as required for detailed control of development.
-Site plans will conform with the policies of this Secondary Plan, and, notwithstanding the provisions of Section 8.2.3 of this Secondary Plan, the policies of the Community Design Strategy in Section 6.5 and Section 8.6, Site Plan Control, of the Official Plan.
+Lands within the Ballantrae and Musselman Lake Settlement Areas shall be designated as a Site Plan Control Area, to be used by the Town as required for detailed control of development.
+Site plans will conform with the policies of this Secondary Plan, and, notwithstanding the provisions of Section 11.9.2.3 of this Secondary Plan, the policies of the Community Design Strategy in Section 6.5 and Section 8.6, Site Plan Control, of the Official Plan.